 SUTTON SERENE - UPPER EAST SIDE, NEW YORK

-The Owners of this pre-war apartment moved into the home a few years earlier, along with some unique pieces by the wood furniture-maker George Nakashima, and were looking to bring a more modern feel to the space.
-They hired Shadow Architects after seeing the firm’s design work in other apartments in their building.
-The team took on the task, inspired by Nakashima’s work.
+The owners of this pre-war Upper East Side apartment moved in a few years prior to the renovation, bringing with them several unique pieces by woodworker George Nakashima.
+Seeking a more modern feel to complement the Nakashima pieces, they hired Shadow Architects after seeing the firm’s work in other units within the building.
+The design team approached the renovation with an eye toward Nakashima’s craftsmanship and ethos.

-The flooring and window millwork were replaced throughout the apartment, with new painting and trim, and in the kitchen and primary bathroom, the team took on full renovations.
-The galley kitchen is now divided into two zones: the first with glass upper cabinets visible through an enlarged opening from the dining room, and the second a cooking and prep zone.
-A minimal take on Shaker cabinetry and a nuanced palette of off-white tones bridges the pre-war envelope and modern detailing.
+Throughout the apartment, flooring and window millwork were replaced, and walls were refinished and re-trimmed.
+The kitchen and primary bathroom underwent full renovations.
+In the galley kitchen, the architects introduced two distinct zones: one features glass-fronted upper cabinets visible through an expanded opening to the dining room; the other serves as a cooking and prep area.
+A minimalist interpretation of Shaker cabinetry and a nuanced palette of off-white tones bridge the apartment’s pre-war character with clean, modern detailing.

 LOCATION: Sutton, New York